RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab8-cicd.md

 <img src="../images/ocp-login.png" width="600">
 <br/>

-Once logged in, click the [Allow selected permissions] button and you should see the Jenkins console
+Once logged in, click the [Allow selected permissions] button and you should see the Jenkins dashboard.

 ## Create a Jenkins pipeline using OpenShift